 There is nothing more important in Fantasy Premier League than points.
 After all, they are the very thing that determines the best FPL manager come the end of the season.

 However, points don’t always paint the whole picture.
 That is why we have set up the below table to show what points may not.
-The ‘points per million’ and ‘points per game’ metrics shows what point totals sometimes fail to do.
+The ‘points per million’, ‘points per game’ and ‘points per minute’ metrics shows what point totals sometimes fail to do.

 Fantasy Premier League Points per Million – Live Data

 The data above is live.
-The table can be sorted by either points, points per game or points per million.
+The table can be sorted by either points, points per game, points per minute, points per game or points per million.
 By default it sorted by the latter from high to low.

 A poor run of form, tough fixtures, limited minutes or injuries can all contribute to an underplayed points total.
 That’s why it is vital to look beyond just the ‘points’ metric.